You’re so excited to use your new telescope.

 It’s worth bearing in mind that some telescopes, such as reflectors, will need to be collimated whenever you want to set them up, like if you’ve moved them from their stargazing location to a different one.
 So, you will have to check them regularly.

-Telescope collimation doesn’t have to be something overwhelming that puts a black cloud over your excitement of using your telescope.
+Telescope collimation doesn’t have to be something overwhelming that puts a black cloud over your excitement about using your telescope.

 As we’ve seen in this article, it’s actually really easy to do, and there are different ways in which you can do it.
 Even if you own a reflector telescope that needs to be collimated regularly, it can be done simply and effectively without a hassle – and without many tools.